 Monday Faculty Meetings.
 The MFT faculty meets each Monday 11 a.m. to 12 p.m. in 227 TLRB.
 These meetings are the vehicle for regular contact and interaction regarding program administration, revision, and evaluation.
-All faculty, two student representatives, the accreditation coordinator, and the MFT part-time lead secretary are in attendance.
-These meetings are also open to all MFT students.
-When confidential matters are discussed, the meeting moves into an executive session and non-faculty attendees are dismissed from the meeting.
+All faculty are required to attend.
+Student representatives, the accreditation coordinator, MFT secretaries and the graduate program manager may be invited to attend when there is a need.
+When confidential matters are discussed and non-faculty individuals are in attendance, the meeting moves into an executive session and non-faculty attendees are dismissed from the meeting.